JakeClapper/Writ-305/README.md

 <br>

-- __Step: 2 # Inside the editor, paste the following configuration, replacing <domain> with your actual domain name.__
+__Step 3:__ Inside the editor, paste the following configuration, replacing <domain> with your actual domain name.

 ```shell
 server {